 One of the ‘Japanese; soldiers caught up in the Amboina case was Thome Corea.
 He was tortured and waterboarded by Dutch officials and rapidly confessed.
 But as he was illiterate, he could not sign his name.
 Instead he made a rough mark.

-Although he represented himself as a ferocious Japanese soldier, Thome Corea was in fact not Japanese.
+Although he represented himself as a ferocious Japanese soldier, Thome Corea was not actually Japanese.
 In fact he was Korean.
 And he had a remarkable life.
 We know from the records associated with the trial that Corea was aged fifty in 1623, meaning that he was born around 1573.
-He was thus probably brought to Japan in the turbulent aftermath of the great military leader Toyotomi Hideyoshi’s massive invasion of Korea in 1592.
+He was thus likely brought to Japan in the turbulent aftermath of Toyotomi Hideyoshi’s massive invasion of Korea in 1592.

-He likely came to Japan as a young captive along with tens of thousands of Korean children, women and men who were enslaved by the returning armies.
+He probably came to Japan as a young captive along with tens of thousands of Korean children, women and men who were enslaved by the returning armies.
 Keinen, a Buddhist monk who traveled to Korea as part of the invading forces, observed the mass transport of children: “They are carrying off Korean children and killing their parents.
 Never shall they see each other again.
 Their mutual cries—surely this is like the torture meted out by the ﬁends of hell.”
 (1) Thome Corea may have been one of these children.